Louisiana Community Colleges Athletic Conference

 The conference was once known as the MISS-LOU Junior College Conference, up until its name change in early 2019.

-The members of the LCCAC do not have football programs whereas the members of the MACJC do.
+The members of the LCCAC do not have football programs whereas the members of the MACJC (except Meridian Community College) do.

 The LCCAC is a junior college conference for many technical and community colleges.
 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.
 At one time, Meridian Community College in Meridian, Mississippi was a member of the LCCAC, however MCC left the conference in 2002 for the MACJC in order to cut travel expenses.